yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/java/ysql-vertx-pg-client.md

     ```
 ## Limitation

-[Pub/sub](https://vertx.io/docs/vertx-pg-client/java/#_pubsub) feature of Vertx PG client is currently not supported with YugabyteDB.
+[PubSub](https://vertx.io/docs/vertx-pg-client/java/#_pubsub) feature of Vertx PG client is currently not supported with YugabyteDB.
+This limitation will be lifted when `LISTEN`/`NOTIFY` support is added to YugabyteDB.
+Tracking issue: [#1872](https://github.com/yugabyte/yugabyte-db/issues/1872).